stormpath/stormpath-documentation/source/reference.rst

   * - ``attributeStatementMappingRules``
     - Object
     - N/A
     - (SAML only) This object contains the rules that map SAML assertions to Stormpath resource attributes.
+For information about what's found in this object, see :ref:`below <ref-attribute-mapping>`.
+For more information about how this is used, please see :ref:`Step 7 of the SAML configuration section <saml-mapping>`.

   * - ``serviceProviderMetadata``
     - Link
     - N/A
     - (SAML only) This object contains metadata related to your Service Provider.
-For more information, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.
+For information about what's found in this object, see :ref:`below <ref-sp-metadata>`.
+For more information about how this is used, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.

-**Provider Example**
+**Provider Example (Facebook)**

 .. code-block:: json